What isn't covered by temporary car insurance?

-You can get a quote and buy online in just a few minutes.
-Documents are instantly emailed to you so you’re ready to go as soon as your cover starts.
+You can get a quote and buy cover online in just a few minutes.
+You should get the documents emailed to you straight away so you can quickly hit the road.

-It doesn’t - as long as the details you provide are correct and you’re driving within the arranged policy start and end date, any accidents that happen are covered by the temporary policy.
+Short-term cover shouldn’t impact your existing policy.
+That’s as long as the details you provide are correct and you’re driving within the arranged policy start and end date.
+If the policy is valid, any accidents that happen should be covered by the temporary car insurance policy.

-Any existing no-claims bonus you or the car owner hold won't be affected.
+Any existing no-claims bonus you or the car owner hold shouldn't be affected.

 No. As long as you have the car owner’s permission, you’re good to go.